Overcoming Authenticity Challenges in Influencer Marketing

 Lack of Transparency

 While most countries require influencers to disclose paid partnerships using tags like #ad or #sponsored, some don’t follow these rules.
-When followers spot an undisclosed partnership it can feel dishonest and tarnishes the credibility both of the influencer and the associated brand.
+When followers spot an undisclosed partnership it can feel dishonest and tarnish the credibility both of the influencer and the associated brand.

 The “One-Off” Culture